Financial advisors can hold a special place in a family’s life. They’re also in a unique position to identify a cause for concern.

 While our clients are our top priority, this mission we’re on is much further reaching.

-Beyond arming our employees with resources to identify and prevent financial abuse, we are creating new connections with community resource groups and conducting broad outreach to government agencies, with the goal of sharing knowledge and building awareness.
+Beyond arming our employees with resources to identify and prevent financial abuse, we are creating new connections with community resource groups, like the Alzheimer’s Association, and conducting broad outreach to government agencies, with the goal of sharing knowledge and building awareness.

 Financial fraud and exploitation is rampant today and it would be naïve to say we can eliminate it altogether.
 But I do believe it is feasible to change the trajectory of the trend.